borg-patterns

 $ borg create --exclude-from exclude.txt backup /

-the backup roots (starting points) and patterns for inclusion/exclusion.
-A root path starts with the prefix R, followed by a path (a plain path, not a file
+A recursion root path starts with the prefix R, followed by a path (a plain path, not a file pattern).
+Use this prefix to have the root paths in the patterns file rather than

 NOTE: